weka/csi-wekafs/selinux/README.md

    > **NOTE:** If another label stating SELinux support is already maintained on nodes, the expected label name may be changed by editing the `selinuxNodeLabel` parameter
    > by either modifying it in `values.yaml` or by setting it directly during plugin installation, e.g.
    > ```shell
-   > $ helm install --upgrade csi-wekafsplugin csi-wekafs/csi-wekafsplugin --namespace csi-wekafsplugin --create-namespace --set selinuxMount=true --set selinuxNodeLabel="selinux_enabled"
+   > $ helm install --upgrade csi-wekafsplugin csi-wekafs/csi-wekafsplugin --namespace csi-wekafsplugin --create-namespace --set selinuxSupport=mixed --set selinuxNodeLabel="selinux_enabled"
    > ```

+   > **NOTE:** If node label was modified after Weka CSI Plugin node component has already
+   > deployed on that node, terminate the csi-wekafs-node-XXXX component on the affected node,
+   > a replacement pod will be scheduled on the node automatically, but with correct SELinux configuration.

 ## Checking Plugin Operation & Troubleshooting